RobertTalbert/discretecs/Video/scripts-module-3.md

 ## 3.9

-- Functions never send the same input to two different outputs, but is it OK to send two different inputs to the same output?
-  - Example where this happens: f(x) = x^2 -- has a "collision"
-  - Example where this doesn't happen: f(x) = x + 3 (Why?)
-- Function where two different inputs never map to the same output: **Injective**
-  - Formal definition (if x != y, then f(x) != f(y))
-- Examples
-  - G-numbers
-  - Predicate
-  - Matrix example
-- Non examples
-  - f(n) = n % 10
-  - birthdays
-  - Matrix example

 We introduced functions in our last video, which we can think of as a generalization of the idea of a computer program.
 Functions take in input from one set called the *domain* of the function, and map it to output in another set we call the *codomain* according to some kind of rule.
 That rule might be a formula, a code snippet, a set of verbal instructions, or a picture.
 But the mapping takes place so that every element in the domain maps to exactly one element in the codomain.

 So a valid function never takes an input and sends it to two different outputs.
 But what happens if a mapping does the opposite -- sending two different inputs to the same output?
 Is this allowed?
 What happens if it is?
 That's the subject of this video.